OLLab-SYSU/ML4CORes/README.md

 - MaxCutBench: Revisting and benchmarking graph neural networks for maximum cut, TMLR, 2025.

-- CO-Bench: Benchmarking language model agents in algorithm search for combinatorial optimizaiton, AAAI 2026.
+- CO-Bench: Benchmarking language model agents in algorithm search for combinatorial optimization, AAAI 2026.

 - HeuriGym: An agentic benchmark for LLM-crafted heuristics in combinatorial optimization, ICLR 2026.